CLI Commands

 Environment file loading

-fuku automatically loads environment files using godotenv, in this order (later files take precedence):
+On startup, fuku loads its own environment files using godotenv, in this order (later files take precedence):

 1. .env